wp-plugins/role-scoper/readme.txt

 = 1.0.0 - 21 March 2009 =
 * BugFix : In some installations, DB error for anonymous user front-end access (since rc9.9220)

-note: the change log has been truncated for size; changes from some beta and RC versions are now included in corresponding stable release

 == Other Notes ==